Harmonised risk indicators

 • number of derogations (HRI 2).

 Unlike typical risk calculations, these indicators do not acknowledge the qualities of different pesticides, such as how harmful they are to health and the environment.
-Instead of indicators depicting harmful qualities, a weighing factor is used for the sales volumes based on the lists of the regulation on approved active substances (EU) 540/2011).
+The sales volumes are multiplied by a weighing factor, which is not based on the substance properties, but on the lists of the regulation on approved active substances (EU) 540/2011).

 Category (EU) 540/2011 Active substances Weighing factor